Turkish women rally against rising violence targeting them

 Bulut’s murder in front of her daughter sent shockwaves across Turkey after a video of the attack was published online.

-Her name was a worldwide trending topic on Twitter and “I don’t want to die” (the hashtag “olmekistemiyorum”) was widely quoted on social media.
+Her name was a worldwide trending topic on Twitter and “I don’t want to die” (#olmekistemiyorum) was widely quoted on social media.

 “The murder of Emine Bulut sparked frustration and resentment in society.
 Her last words are ringing in all women’s ears: I don’t want to die,” Gamze Ozturk, one of the organizers, told AFP.